aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Gets what the bubble size represents on a bubble chart.
-[BubbleSizeRepresents](../../com.aspose.cells/bubblesizerepresents).
+See [BubbleSizeRepresents](../../com.aspose.cells/bubblesizerepresents).
 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Charts.Series.SizeRepresents property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int